If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 What the fuck, fellas?

-You both put Philadelphia in this mess.
+You both put the city in this mess.

 “We firmly believe that the best outcome for our fans and the community is the 76ers and Comcast-Spectacor, united and based in South Philadelphia.